 Anti-Environmentalism is at the Heart of Modern Conspiracy Theory

-It seems the Illuminati has gone green.
-Conspiracists like Alex Jones claim "globalists" are motivated as much by environmentalism as a desire for raw power.
-The eco-Illuminati idea is absurd but also insidiously brilliant.
-By giving the Illuminati an environmental agenda, conspiracists are able to weave together every possible government action, down to the most inane local zoning board meeting, into a Grand Unified Conspiracy Theory.
-Never before has anyone been able to link gun control to infill development or 9/11 to bike lanes—but anti-environmentalism makes it possible.
+According to conspiracists like Alex Jones, the so-called "globalists" (the latest term for the Illuminati) are motivated by environmentalism as much as their desire for raw power.
+The eco-Illuminati idea is absurd yet insidiously brilliant: by giving the Illuminati an environmental agenda, conspiracists can weave together every possible government action, down to the most inane local zoning board meeting, into a Grand Unified Conspiracy Theory.
+Never before could someone link gun control to infill development or 9/11 to bike lanes—but anti-environmentalism makes it possible.

 Firing Weapons Through Hyperspace is Way Scarier than Blowing Up Planets

-Everyone seems to have missed the biggest bombshell dropped on us by JJ Abrams and Lawrence Kasdan: the First Order can fire a weapon through hyperspace.
+JJ Abrams and Lawrence Kasdan dropped a giant bombshell on us in The Force Awakens: the First Order can fire a weapon through hyperspace.
 Through hyperspace!
 Until now, weapons in the Star Wars universe have always operated at visual range.
 The Death Star was powerful, but needed to be in sight of its target.
 Because of that, the rebels always had time to prepare a counter attack or flee.
 However, a weapon that can fire through hyperspace, regardless of its destructive capacity, is the ultimate weapon of terror.

-I propose that we the fans create an alternative Star Wars prequel trilogy.
-Disney of course will never do this, so it's just for fun.
+Hey Star Wars fans, didn't like the prequel trilogy?
+Want to write your own alternative Star Wars prequel trilogy?
+Go for it.
+It's just for fun.
 It's fan fiction.
-And why?
-Because the biggest problems with Lucas's prequels are not the wildly ridiculous improbabilities (Darth Vader built C3PO?), or the intense dullness of senate debates, but in the many ways in which the prequels simply do not make sense in light of what we learned about the Star Wars universe from episodes 4, 5, & 6.
-So, let's write an alternative prequel trilogy!
-Movies that abide by the guidelines, formulas, and story logic of the original trilogy — the episodes 1, 2, & 3 that could and should have been.
-But before we do that, let's lay down some ground rules.
+But how should you do it?
+The biggest problems with the prequels are not the wild improbabilities (Darth Vader built C3PO?), or the intense dullness of senate debates, but the many ways in which they do not make sense in light of what we learned about the Star Wars universe from episodes 4, 5, & 6.
+So if you want to write an alternative prequel trilogy, follow the guidelines, formulas, and story logic of the original trilogy.
+Here are the ground rules.

 When taking a photograph, there are three factors that inform decisions about subject and composition: